dariusgm/CsvToJson/README.md

 # contribute
 In case you want to add features, please make sure `cargo fmt` and `cargo clippy --no-deps` have no warnings.

+# Parallel Execution
+When using globbing, all available cpu are used.
+In case your files are huge, you may get out of memory errors.
+You can set the amount of parallel execution with `RAYON_NUM_THREADS=4` where `4` is the number of threads that should be used.